Commentary: Myanmar domestic worker's death and the problem with the bystander effect

 The path to helping strangers is a long and uphill one.
 Measures like bystander laws might change incentives in the third stage (for example by imposing the fear of being caught, and over-riding the fear of other social repercussions).

-But we must work harder to notice abuse situations and know how to help, working against our natural tendencies to assume things are alright in the first two stages.
+But we must work harder to notice abuse situations and know how to help.
+We must work against our natural tendencies to assume things are alright in the first two stages.

 READ: Commentary: Instead of robots or commodities, why not treat foreign domestic workers like fellow human beings?

-As Singapore comes to grips with Ms Piang’s case and details of the investigations are revealed, there is no magic bullet to help prevent future tragedies from recurring.
+As Singapore comes to grips with Piang Ngaih Don's case and details of the investigations are revealed, perhaps there is no magic bullet to help prevent future tragedies from recurring.

 Accepting our moral duty to help those in grave danger is a first step.
 Individuals can also arm themselves with an understanding of the bystander effect.